ioccc-src/winner/2001/herrmann1/README.md

 well as some suggestions where to place some more parentheses (as if I didn't know the operator precedence).

-- Different versions of cc all produced only rubbish.
+- Different versions of `cc` all produced only rubbish.
 Apparently, the preprocessors didn't really work.
 (I don't feel guilty there, either.
 Even with very simple programs, they produced mysterious output.)

-- For Mac-Users: It works with the C compiler of Codewarrior (an old version).
+- For Mac-Users: It works with the C compiler of CodeWarrior (an old version).
 This compiler even leaves out all that unnecessary white space, so that no clean-up is needed.
 (It would be useful to write a kind of script which does the equivalent to the build